 This funding request is the final piece to the total project funding package.
-All funding identified below is available and is formally committed to this Project (see documentation including Metropolitan Council Letter of Support, MnDOT Letter of Support, and Carver County Resolution.
+All funding identified below is available and is formally committed to this Project (see documentation including Metropolitan Council Letter of Support, MnDOT Letter of Support, and Carver County Resolution.)

-Carver County is committed to contributing \$7 million dollars from the adopted County Transportation Local Option Sales Tax, a new local revenue source.
-At the State level, the Project is receiving funding from MnDOT, bonding, and other grant sources.
-MnDOT has allocated \$2.5 million to utilize for construction administration costs, \$3.9 million for design and right-of-way, \$3.5 million from the Metropolitan Council's (the local MPO) Regional Solicitation funding program in 2025 (a federal funding source), and \$25 million in 2021 state bond funds.
-Additionally, excess funding for an adjacent project along
+Carver County is committed to contributing \$4.5 million dollars from the adopted County Transportation Local Option Sales Tax.
+At the State level, the Project is receiving funding from MnDOT and State Legislature as state bond funds.
+MnDOT has allocated \$2.55 million to utilize for construction administration costs.
+Additionally, \$25 million has been allocated by Minnesota State Legislature in

-US 212 was transferred to this western segment as it was the next highest scoring freight project, and a total of \$7.5 million of federal funding will be allocated to construction.
+2021 state bond funds, towards construction and design costs, and another \$3.9 million for design and right-of-way.

+The Project has secured \$3.5 million from the Metropolitan Council's (the local MPO) Regional Solicitation funding program (STBGP federal funding) for federal fiscal year 2025 and \$7.5 million in Minnesota Highway Freight Program (MHFP).
+Additionally, \$2.5 million has been secured though congressionally directed funding.
+This amounts to a total of \$13.5 million or 23 percent secured in other federal funding and will be allocated to construction.

-Table 2.
-Project Costs and Funding
+Table 2 Project Funding Breakdown